 An operations manager needs to hold at minimum a bachelor’s degree in a business-related field, while the majority of senior operations professionals hold a master’s degree in business administration.
 A concentration in supply chain management and/or operations is an excellent background for this career type.

-- Quantitative Analysis Degree
+- Online Quantitative Analysis Degree

 - Online MBA Programs Without the GMAT

-- Operations Management Degree
+- Degree MBA Operations Management Online

-- Supply Chain Management Degree
+- MBA in Supply Chain Management Online

 - Choosing the Best Online MBA Programs